 Our success will depend in part on our ability to protect our proprietary rights and technologies.
 We rely on a combination of trademark laws, trade secrets, confidentiality provisions and other contractual provisions to protect our proprietary rights.
 However, not all of these measures may apply or may afford only limited protection.
 Our failure to adequately protect our proprietary rights may adversely affect our operations.
-Despite our efforts to protect our proprietary rights, unauthorized parties may attempt to copy aspects of our services or to obtain and use trade secrets or other information that we regard as proprietary.
-Based on the nature of our business, we may or may not be able to adequately protect our rights through patent, copyright and trademark laws.
-Our means of protecting our proprietary rights in the United States or abroad may not be adequate, and competitors may independently develop similar technologies.
+Despite our efforts to protect our proprietary rights, unauthorized parties may attempt to copy aspects of our services or to obtain and use trade secrets or other information that we regard as proprietary rights in the united States or abroad may not be adequate, and competitors may independently develop similar technologies.
 In addition, litigation may be necessary in the future to:

-- enforce intellectual property rights; - protect our trade secrets; - determine the validity and scope of the rights of others; or - to defend against claims of infringement or invalidity.
+- · enforce intellectual property rights; - protect our trade secrets; - · determine the validity and scope of the rights of others; or - to defend against claims of infringement or invalidity.